The Beginner’s Guide to the Recumbent Bike

 Everyone can benefit from this low-impact cardio option.

-Fitness expert David Jack is a huge fan of the recumbent bike.
-The reason: Unlike most of the ground-based activity we do—walking, hiking, tennis, and so on—the recumbent bike offers a new movement pattern that takes us off our feet and unloads the joints.
+Senior fitness expert David Jack is a huge fan of the recumbent bike.
+The reason: Unlike most of the ground-based activity we do—walking, hiking, pickleball, and so on—the recumbent bike offers a new movement pattern that takes us off our feet and unloads the joints.
 This makes it an especially good option for people with knee, ankle, or hip issues.
 Watch the video above, and follow this step-by-step guide to get started.

 As always, safety is key.
 The exercises here may be different or more advanced than those you’ll experience in a SilverSneakers class.
 If you have a chronic condition, an injury, or balance issues, talk to your doctor about how you can exercise safely.